hassan-12-source/luxury-hotel/README.md

 Features

-React.js Framework: Built with React.js for a fast, dynamic, and modular user interface.
+- React.js Framework: Built with React.js for a fast, dynamic, and modular user interface.

-Responsive Design: Fully optimized for all devices, ensuring a consistent experience across desktops, tablets, and mobile phones.
+- Responsive Design: Fully optimized for all devices, ensuring a consistent experience across desktops, tablets, and mobile phones.

-Elegant UI: Highlights hotel rooms, services, and amenities with a visually appealing and professional layout.
+- Elegant UI: Highlights hotel rooms, services, and amenities with a visually appealing and professional layout.

-Booking Simulation: A user-friendly booking system with demo functionality for exploring room availability and features.
+- Booking Simulation: A user-friendly booking system with demo functionality for exploring room availability and features.

-Smooth Navigation: Intuitive and straightforward navigation for an effortless user experience.
+- Smooth Navigation: Intuitive and straightforward navigation for an effortless user experience.

 Technology Stack

-Frontend: React.js
+- Frontend: React.js

-Styling: Tailwind CSS or other modern CSS frameworks
+- Styling: CSS

 Live Demo
-Check out the live version of the project at Luxury Hotel.
+Check out the live version of the project at https://luxury-hottel.netlify.app/

 # Getting Started with Create React App